MySQL Server

 Initialization

-For information on how to use the Initialization parameter, please refer to the Initialization - Bash script section of the documentation.
+For information on how to use the Initialization parameter, please refer to the Initialization: Bash Script section of the documentation.

-Create a new server
+Create a New Server

 The app requires to set the Database parameter, which is used to import the MySQL database folder from a UCloud workspace.
 If the folder is empty, a new database will be initialized.
 In this case, after the initialization procedure is completed, the following lines will be displayed in the output logs: